golang/proposal/design/18130-type-alias.md

 An alternate approach would be [generalized aliases](golang.org/design/16339-alias-decls), as discussed during the Go 1.8 cycle.
 However, generalized aliases overlap with and complicate other declaration forms, and the only form where the need is keenly felt is types.
 In contrast, this proposal limits the change in the language to types, and there is still plenty to do; see the Implementation section.

 The implementation changes for type aliases are smaller than for generalized aliases, because while there is new syntax there is no need for a new AST type (the new syntax is still represented as an ast.TypeSpec, matching the grammar).
-With generalized aliases, any program processing ASTs needed update for the new forms.
+With generalized aliases, any program processing ASTs needed updates for the new forms.
 With type aliases, most programs processing ASTs care only that they are holding a TypeSpec and can treat type alias declarations and regular type declarations the same, with no code changes.
 For example, we expect that cmd/vet and cmd/doc may need no changes for type aliases; in contrast, they both crashed and needed updates when generalized aliases were tried.

 The question of the meaning of an embedded type alias was identified as [issue 17746](https://github.com/golang/go/issues/17746), during the exploration of general aliases.
 The rationale for the decision above is given inline with the decision.
 A key property is that it matches the current handling of byte and rune, so that the language need not have two different classes of type alias (predefined vs user-defined) with different semantics.